Densaugeo/uploadserver/README.md

 Note: This uses a self-signed server certificate which clients such as web browser and cURL will warn about.
 Most browsers will allow you to proceed after adding an exception, and cURL will work if given the -k/--insecure option.
 Using your own certificate from a certificate authority will avoid these warnings.

+## Breaking Changes in 3.0.0

+- If `serve_forever` is called directly, such as by an extension, the `theme` field is now required on the arguments object.
+This change will not affect users who run this module unmodified.

 ## Breaking Changes in 2.0.0

 - File uploads now respect the `--directory` option.
 Not doing so was a bug, and a security risk (since it could to the server root containing the server's certificate without the user realizing).